Compagnia Generale del Disco

-Compagnia Generale del Disco (CGD) was an Italian record label.
+Compagnia Generale del Disco ("General Record Company"; CGD) was an Italian record label.

 History

 CGD was founded in 1948 by singer Teddy Reno.
 At that time it was established in Milan in Via Passarella 4.
 As artistic director Reno called fellow musician Lelio Luttazzi, who replaced David Matalon as Head of International Production in 1956.

 By collaborating with some publishers such as Suvini-Zerboni and Messaggerie Musicali, CGD was able to hire many artists who roused much success as Giorgio Consolini, Betty Curtis and Johnny Dorelli.

-Under the Sugar Helm

-In 1959, Teddy Reno sold CGD to Ladislao Sugar, a publisher of Hungarian origin and future entrepreneurial owner of the Sugar Group, which was founded by Carlo Alberto Rossi's Casa Editrice Ariston, and then abandoned to buy Musical Messengers (Messaggerie Musicali).
+In 1959, Teddy Reno sold CGD to Ladislao Sugar, a publisher of Hungarian origins and future entrepreneurial owner of the Sugar Group, which was founded by Carlo Alberto Rossi's Casa Editrice Arison, and then abandoned to buy Musical Messengers (Messaggerie Musicali).
 It was on this occasion that he came into contact with Teddy Reno.

 In 1961, CGD moved to Galleria del Corso, where many other record labels and music publishing were located.
 In 1968, Ladislas decided to focus on the publishing division Grove Press and was replaced by his son, Peter.